sing-group/seda/seda-docs/source/operations.rst

 First, the *‘Clustal Omega configuration’* area allows to select the execution mode of Clustal Omega: *system binary* indicates that Clustal Omega will be executed directly using its binary and *Docker image* means that a Docker image will be used instead.

-In the *system binary* mode, the path to the Clustal Omega binary file must be specified.
+In the *system binary* mode, the path to the Clustal Omega binary file must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
 If the Clustal Omega binary is in the path (*clustalo* in Unix systems and *clustalo.exe* in Windows systems), then this can be empty and the *Check binary* would say that it is right.

 .. figure:: images/operations/clustal-omega-alignment/1.png
    :align: center